PyPSA/pypsa-server/README.md

-# PyPSA-server: web interface for running PyPSA scenarios
+# PyPSA-server: web interface for running PyPSA-Eur-Sec scenarios

+PyPSA-server allows you to run live online custom optimisations for a sector-coupled model of the European energy system, [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec).
+You can, for example, explore different scenarios to reach net-zero carbon dioxide emissions across electricity, heating, transport and industry.

 You can find a live version at:

 <https://model.energy/scenarios/>

-## Requirements
+## Software requirements for installation

 PyPSA-server has only been tested on the Ubuntu distribution of GNU/Linux.